-Mr. Vergara was elected as Director of Manila Polo Club on August 22, 2022.
+Mr. Vergara was elected as Director of Manila Polo Club on 24 August 2020 and as President in August 2023.

 Mr. Vergara has been a Director of Cabanatuan Electric Corporation since June 2010 and was elected as Chairman in August 2022.
-He was elected Director and Treasurer of Manila Polo Club, Inc. on 24 August 2020.